naotokui/penseur/README.md

 ## Usage

 For convenience, here is a [link](https://drive.google.com/open?id=0B3lpCS07rg43dml3MHVENGJoeXM) to a pickle file of a list of sentences from Larry King transcripts.
-It's over a million lines long and consists of transcripts of conversations form 2000-2011.
+It's over a million lines long and consists of transcripts of conversations from 2000-2011.
 I don't have enough space to host the encodings file, so you'll still have to generate that (which could take a day or so).

 The available methods are demonstrated below.